Goodreads | Book Depository

 FRAMING AFFECTS PERCEPTION.
 Studies show that the environment has a powerful and unconscious influence on experiences – not only when choosing a dish but also on how the food tastes.
 How about “crispy cucumbers, velvety mashed potatoes and slow-roasted beets on a bed of arugula”?
 Sounds better than vegetable mixture with meat and sauce.
 Studies have shown that the name of a dish enhances the experience of the meal.

 DIFFERENT GLASSES, DIFFERENT REALITY.
-Human behavior is a product of an uninterrupted stream of perceptions, emotions and thoughts on both the conscious and the unconscious level.
 Studies in modern neuroscience have shown that almost all perception should be seen as an illusion.
 The world we experience is the output of our senses’ subjective interpretation.
 Two persons with different unconscious interpretation processes will experience the world differently.

 “Human behaviour is the product of an endless stream of perceptions, feelings, and thoughts, at both the conscious and the unconscious levels.
 Each day we ask and answer many questions about our feelings and our choices.
 Our answer usually seem to make sense, but nonetheless they are often dead wrong”